RouninMedia/ashiva-changelog/README.md

 ### Aug 2022

- - Added `templates` to `/.assets/content/ in Ashiva
+ - Added `templates` to `/.assets/content/` in Ashiva

 ### Sept 2022

  - Fixed error in DaNIS³H Conversion from JS to JSON when the JS source contains more than one `;` in a row (either adjacent or separate by whitespace)
  - Enabled pseudo-elements and pseudo-classes like `::before`, `::after`, `:fullscreen` etc. in DaNIS³H Conversion from CSS to JSON
  - Enabled conversion of complex, nested `ObjectLiterals` in DaNIS³H Conversion from JS to JSON
- - Wrote `Resolve_Nested_Group()` PHP function to reliably convert nested groups in DaNIS³H Conversion from JSON to JS in contexts like indexes
+ - Wrote `Resolve_Nested_Group()` PHP function to reliably convert nested groups in DaNIS³H Conversion from JSON to JS in contexts like *array indexes*

  - Updated *Capsule ClassSpace* syntax (again) from: